yanxon/diffusion/README.md

 ### Result

 After the simulation is done, one can view and collect the [mean square displacement](https://en.wikipedia.org/wiki/Mean_squared_displacement) in the `.log` files for each temperature.
 Then, the diffusivity can be calculation using the Einstein relation for Brownian motion.
-Finally, the activation energy (Q) can be obtained from the Arrhenius plot.
+Finally, the activation energy (Q) can be obtained from the slope of the Arrhenius plot:
 ![alt text](https://github.com/yanxon/diffusion/blob/master/RESULTS/Arrhenius_plot.png)